fab9/devbootcat/README.md

 - Is our join table named properly? `first_table + _ + second_table`
   Both table names are plural, alphabetical order, default name can be configured

+- Does our join table have a primary id?
+It shouldn't.
+Must suppress it `create_table :somethings_things, :id => false`